🚨 South Carolina Crisis: #11 State Nationally, 17,396 Identity Theft Reports (2025 YTD)

 Healthcare Workers: South Carolina's growing healthcare sector, serving both residents and medical tourists, faces data breach vulnerability.
 Hospital consolidation and system migrations create security gaps.
 Medical identity theft allows criminals to file false insurance claims and obtain prescription drugs.
 Healthcare workers' personal information gets exposed in breaches at hospitals expanding rapidly to serve population growth.

-Construction Workers in Growth Markets: South Carolina's construction boom creates employment fraud targeting desperate workers.
+Construction Workers in Growth Markets: South Carolina's construction boom creates employment fraud targeting workers.
 Fake contractor positions require workers to purchase tools or uniforms before starting.
 Subcontractor fraud involves criminals posing as general contractors, hiring workers for non-existent projects and not paying for completed work.
-The state's 230,000 construction workers face wage theft and employment fraud during rapid development cycles.
+The state's 230,000 construction workers13 face wage theft and employment fraud during rapid development cycles.

 South Carolina-Specific Legal Protections: South Carolina Code of Laws Section 16-13-510 provides comprehensive identity theft protections.
 Victims can place security freezes on credit reports for free.
 South Carolina's data breach notification law requires companies to notify customers.
 Contact the South Carolina Department of Consumer Affairs at (800) 922-1594 or visit scconsumer.gov for assistance and to file complaints.